citp/privacy-policy-historical/s/sh/she/sheetmusicdirect.us.md

 **Introduction**

-Hal Leonard Corporation ("Hal Leonard") is strongly committed to protecting the privacy of its software customers and online visitors.
+Hal Leonard ("Hal Leonard") is strongly committed to protecting the privacy of its software customers and online visitors.
 This privacy policy describes what information Hal Leonard collects from its software customers and online visitors; and how Hal Leonard uses that information once it is collected.
-This privacy policy is also subject to the website Terms of Use located at [http://www.sheetmusicdirect.us/help/terms.jsp](https://web.archive.org/help/terms.jsp).
+This privacy policy is also subject to the website Terms of Use located at [https://www.sheetmusicdirect.us/help/terms.jsp](https://web.archive.org/help/terms.jsp).

 **What Does This Policy Apply To?**